 Add the blended tomato-onion mixture followed by ginger garlic paste.
 Saute it for a few seconds using a spatula.

-Now add water and deglaze the pot with the help of a spatula.
+Now add water and deglaze the bottom of the pot with the help of a spatula.
 Add the soaked kala chana (discard any water) and give it a good mix.

-Pressure cook on high pressure mode for 15 minutes with release valve in sealing position.
+Pressure cook on high-pressure mode for 15 minutes with the release valve in the sealing position.
 Once done let the pressure release naturally.

 Other beans recipes you may like